pubnub/pubnub-mcp-server/resources/sdk_docs/c-sharp_storage-and-playback.md

 - Status: PNStatus

 PNMessageCountResult:
-- Channels (Dictionary<string, long>): Per-channel counts.
-Channels without messages return 0.
-Channels with 10,000+ messages return 10000.
+- Channels: Dictionary<string, long> — Channel counts.
+Channels with no messages return 0.
+Counts >= 10,000 are capped at 10000.

 ### Other examples

-Retrieve count of messages for a single channel
+#### Retrieve count of messages for a single channel

 ```
 1

 ```

-Retrieve count of messages using different timetokens for each channel
+#### Retrieve count of messages using different timetokens for each channel

 ```
 1